 Only violations of statutes enacted by Congress may be the basis for a fine, tax, or imprisonment of a person, denial of a license, or expropriation of their property.
-Regulations or orders adopted by the Executive Authorities are not enforceable upon the public.
+Regulations or orders adopted by Administrators, or their superior officers are not enforceable upon the public.